JJChenCharly/OrthoSLC/README.md

 In addition, sequentially running BLAST will produce one tabular output per database.
 This will be a better adaptation for the job parallelization of finding reciprocal best hits in later steps, which will apply the hash binning method.

 Since version `0.1`, program allow users to choose recoprocal BLAST executed under memory efficient mode or not.
 Under memory efficient mode, the real-time memory usage will be much lower but **much more** time consuming.

+Since version `0.2.1` onward, users are allowed to set customized blast output format for other analysis requirement.
+If a follow up OthoSLC analysis is needed, leave the parameter as unspecified as default - `"6 qseqid sseqid score"` so that follow up command could parse the blast output.

 ## Step 5 query binning